statsmaths/stat209/_notes/project-b-acs-dictionary.md

 - **ctime_60_89**
 - **ctime_90_99**

-Distribution of income, given as a percentage of households:
+Distribution of income in thousands of dollars, given as a percentage of
+households:

 - **income_000_010**
 - **income_010_015**